-Pre-boot Behavior Adapter Warnings Enable Adapter Warnings Enable or disable adapter warnings when adapters with too little power capacity are detected.
+e-boot Behavior Warning and Errors Enable or disable the action to be done when a warning or error is encountered By default, the Prompt on Warnings and Errors option is enabled.
+Fastboot Enable to set the speed of the boot process.
 By default, the option is enabled.
-Warning and Errors Enable or disable the action to be done when a warning or error is encountered.
-By default, the Prompt on Warnings and Errors option is enabled.
-Fastboot Enable to set the speed of the UEFI boot process.
-By default, the Minimal option is enabled.
 Extend BIOS POST Time Set the BIOS POST time.
 By default, the 0 seconds option is enabled.

 Table 17.
-System setup options-Virtualization Support menu
+System setup options-Virtualization menu

-irtualization Support
+Virtualization

 Intel Virtualization Technology

 Enable Intel Virtualization Technology (VT) Specify whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities that are provided by Intel Virtualization Technology.

 By default, the option is enabled.

 VT for Direct I/O Specify whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities that are provided by Intel Virtualization Technology for Direct I/O.

 By default, the option is enabled.

+Intel Trusted Execution Technology (TXT)

+Enable Intel Trusted Execution Technology (TXT) Specifies whether a measured Virtual Machine Monitor (MVMM) can utilize the additional hardware capabilities that are provided by Intel Trusted Execution Technology.

+By default, the option is disabled.